How Long Does It Take For Wood Stain to Dry? (Water & Oil-Based)

 Hardwood

-Hardwood is a dense, durable type of wood.
-Like pressure-treated wood, it takes about 4-8 hours for a stain to dry.
+Hardwood is known for its density and durability.
+Similar to pressure-treated wood, it typically takes around 4-8 hours for a stain to dry on hardwood surfaces.

 Softwood